 Amazing Homemade Banana Ice Cream Recipe

-Don’t toss out those old bananas just yet…this homemade banana ice cream recipe will trump anything store bought, every single time.
+Don’t toss out those old bananas just yet…this homemade banana ice cream recipe will trump anything store-bought, every single time.
 In fact, you might find yourself buying bananas and not eating them in time just to be able to make this delicious dessert recipe!

-No judgement here, friends.
+No judgment here, friends.
 None.

 Once summer hits, I get on a kick for ice cream.
 Makes sense, right?
 It’s hot outside and all I want to do is make myself a cone and kick up my feet.
 And don’t try to tell me ice cream for dinner is a bad thing, lol.

 Plus, since this ice cream recipe has bananas in it, I’m considering this a healthy dosage of my fruit intake for the day.

 But please….do not get this old fashioned homemade banana ice cream recipe confused with “ice cream” made with frozen bananas.
 This is nowhere near the same thing, at all.
 This decadent and rich banana ice cream recipe tastes more like an ice cream version of banana pudding or maybe a delicious banana bread.